-Of all the different selfie angles to perfect, there is one that is harder than the others: The sleep selfie.
+Of all the different selfie angles to attempt, there is one that is harder to do well than the others: The sleep selfie.
 A good sleep selfie looks cute, cozy, and adorable.
-A bad one is just so cringy.
+A bad one is just so cringey.

-However, proceed with caution to avoid taking one of the worst selfies in the world.
-To assist you, we’ve compiled the best advice there is to make sure you look super cute in your sleep selfies, rather than super cringy.
+However, proceed with caution to avoid taking a truly embarrassing picture.
+To assist you, we’ve compiled the best advice there is to make sure you look cute in your sleep selfies, rather than cringey.

 1) Check for mirrors

-The number one cardinal rule of a sleepy selfie is DO NOT HAVE A MIRROR IN THE BACKGROUND.
-You can style the perfect sleeping pose photo, but if a mirror in the back shows how awkwardly you have to twist your arm to get the shot, the whole thing is ruined (and a mirror selfie is decidedly not what you are going for here).
+The number one cardinal rule of a sleepy selfie is this: DO NOT HAVE A MIRROR IN THE BACKGROUND.
+You can style an awesome sleeping pose photo, but if a mirror in the back shows how awkwardly you have to twist your arm to get the shot, the whole effect is ruined (and a mirror selfie is decidedly not what you are going for here).

-While you have a look around, check for anything that will ruin the vibe.
-That might mean you’ve got to clean a bit, but I promise its worth it.
-Old food wrapper, dirty laundry, a used mug, and a messy bedroom are all things that will turn your sleep selfie into a joke.
+While you have a look around, check for anything else that will ruin the vibe.
+This might mean you’ve got to clean a bit, but I promise it's worth it.
+Old food wrappers, dirty laundry, a used mug, and a messy bedroom are all things that will turn your sleep selfie into a joke.

 2) Don’t go OTT

 You’re supposed to be sleepy.
-I know every girl in every film ever looks like a princess when she wakes up, but in reality, no one looks like that first thing in the morning or last thing at night.
-This means if you take a sleepy, relaxed selfie with a full face of makeup and a fully styled hair literally shouts “THIS IS FAKE.”
-People just won’t buy into the cute vibe if it’s overdone.
+I know every lady in every film ever looks like a princess when she wakes up, but in reality, no one looks like that first thing in the morning or last thing at night.
+This means that if you take a sleepy, relaxed selfie with a full face of makeup and a fully styled hair literally shouts "THIS IS FAKE."
+People just won't buy into the cute vibe if it’s too carefully crafted.

-If you really have to wear makeup, go for a natural look; clear mascara, and a bit of concealer.
-For your hair, no elaborate curls or styles; messy, free, and imperfect is the vibe you need.
+If you really have to wear makeup, go for a natural look: clear mascara, and a bit of concealer.
+For your hair, no elaborate curls or styles; messy and carefree is the vibe you need.
 If you want a more subtle look, try taking a picture without makeup and then using digital touch-ups to give a natural glow.
-Facetune’s smooth and conceal functions are perfect for easy selfie editing.
+Facetune’s smooth and conceal functions are great for easy selfie editing.

-Don’t get me wrong, I love a good mid-afternoon nap.
-But it isn’t always the right kinda vibe I want to promote.
+Don’t get me wrong, I love a good mid-afternoon nap, but it isn’t always the kinda vibe I want to promote.
 I don’t spend ALL day in bed.
 Honestly, I don’t.
-Sometimes it’s cool to post a photo from bed in the middle of the day; the night after a big party, the day after graduation or a rainy Sunday.
-But honestly, it just feels better to post a sleepy selfie either first thing in the morning or in the evening.
+Sometimes it’s cool to post a photo from bed in the middle of the day, like the day after a big party, the day after graduation, or a rainy Sunday.
+But it just feels better to post a sleepy selfie either first thing in the morning or in the evening.

-The issue is, this gives you really dodgy lighting to work with.
-That dull bedroom light can create all sorts of weird shadows that make you look like you’ve got six chins and haven’t seen the sun since 2004.
+The issue is that this gives you really dodgy lighting to work with.
+That dull bedroom light can create weird shadows that make you look like you haven’t seen the sun since 2004.
 To avoid this less-than-cute aesthetic, you’ve got to plan your lighting in advance.

-Choose a warm-coloured light bulb to mimic the soft golden hour glow.
-Make sure you position your light so you don’t create any strange shadows.
-If you don’t have a warm light to hand, grab your laptop and search for the colour orange.
-On the image results page your laptop will project this colour giving your photos the same light as an actual lightbulb.
+Choose a warm-colored light bulb to mimic the soft golden hour glow.
+Make sure you position the light so it's not creating any strange shadows.
+If you don’t have a warm light on hand, grab your laptop and search for the color orange.
+On the image results page your laptop will project this color giving your photos the same glow as an actual lightbulb.

 4) Plan your bedding